Kazakhstan: Russia-led troops to start leaving in 2 days | DW | 11.01.2022

 This comes after nearly a week of unrest, by far the worst violence in the 30-year independent history of the former Soviet state.

+A mission of more than 2,000 troops and military hardware was deployed at the peak of the crisis last week amid concerns that Moscow would use the presence of its forces to shore up its influence in Kazakhstan.

+He picked acting prime minister Alikhan Smailov to take on the job permanently, and Kazakhstan's lower house swiftly voted to confirm his nomination with unanimous support.

-Government buildings in several cities were briefly captured or set alight after protests escalated last week.
+Government buildings in several cities were briefly captured or set alight after protests escalated.

 Dozens of people were killed in clashes between protesters and government forces in what Tokayev called an attempted coup d'etat coordinated by "a single center."